Lifan 320: Design controversies

 The styling of the Lifan 320 was considered a blatant knockoff of the 2001–2006 Mini Cooper when it was launched.
 Despite the different proportions and 5-door design, the interior, exterior duo color setup, headlamp design and tail lamp designs heavily resemble the designs from the Mini Cooper.

 Safety

-In December 2014, a Chinese-made Lifan 320 model with no airbags and no ABS was crash tested by Latin NCAP and received zero stars out of five.
+In December 2014, a Chinese-made Lifan 320 model with no airbags and no ABS was crash tested by Latin NCAP 1.0 and received zero stars out of five.
 The comments from the press release cited: "The protection offered to the driver's head and chest was poor due to contact with the steering wheel.
-The passengers' knees could impact with dangerous structures in the dashboard lie the Tran fascia tube.
+The passengers' knees could impact with dangerous structures in the dashboard like the Tran fascia tube.
 The bodyshell was rated as unstable."